Sclerotherapy vs. Endovenous Ablation: Which Is Better?

 Inserting a laser fiber into the target vein, endovascular ablation uses light energy to warm the varicose vein.
 Once it reaches a certain temperature, collapse begins and the visible vein starts to fade from view as it’s flushed from the body.

 Both procedures are minimally invasive, and you can return to your normal daily activities immediately.
 There’s no scarring and one treatment is usually adequate for most patients, no matter which procedure is done.
-I may recommend compression stockings for the recovery period, as well as other general aftercare instructions, but otherwise there’s little you need to do as the treatments take care of your varicose veins.
+Vein Health Clinics may recommend compression stockings for the recovery period, as well as other general aftercare instructions, but otherwise, there’s little you need to do as the treatments take care of your varicose veins.